-If you’re going to enjoy spending time outside this summer, you’re going to need bug spray, plain and simple.
-Without it, a camping trip, picnic, or even a walk through the park becomes a harrowing, painful, itchy experience.
+Spending time outside this summer?
+You’re going to need bug spray, plain and simple.
+Without it, a camping trip, picnic, or even a walk through the park becomes a harrowing, painful, and itchy experience.

-But what, exactly, makes bug spray so indispensable?

-For something we all use so often, a lot of us don’t know much about bug spray.
-What’s it made of?
-How does it work?
-Is there a way to make it more effective?
-If you know how your bug spray works, you’ll be able to protect yourself that much better.
+But what exactly makes bug spray a summer essential?
+What is in bug spray?
+How does bug spray work?
+Is there a way to make mosquito repellent more effective?
+By knowing how your bug spray works, you’ll be able to better avoid an itchy summer!
 Here’s everything you should know about what bug spray is, why we use it, and how to use it correctly.

-Most bug sprays you apply to your body are technically insect “repellents,” not insecticides.
-That means bug spray doesn’t kill bugs, it just keeps them away from you.
+Most bug sprays you apply to your body are insect repellents, not insecticides.
+So, if you’re wondering, how does bug spray kill bugs?
+It doesn’t—it just keeps them away from you.
 Most bug sprays accomplish this goal primarily by disguising your scent.

 - DEET is the most common active ingredient in bug spray.
 It’s a colorless, water-resistant synthetic chemical.